Indian Rupee Depreciates Against The U.S. Dollar

 ADVERTISEMENT

-The local currency fell 17 paise to 82.62 at the open, against the greenback.
-It closed at 82.44 on Wednesday.
+The local currency fell 9 paise to 82.84 at the open against the greenback.
+It closed at 82.75 on Thursday.

 ADVERTISEMENT